TeaZea/TIL-Data-Warehouse-and-ETL-Architecture-Fundementals/README.md

 - Freight Dim
 - Taxes Dim

-All dimensions posess a natureal key and a surugate key.
-The SKs function as the primary key for their own dimension and foreign key for tables it feeds into.
+All dimensions posess a natural key and a surrogate key.
+The SKs function as the PK for their own dimension and FK for tables it feeds into.

+>[!Note]
+>Some dimensions would benefit from record keeping (IE: frieght cost (freight dimension) or the price of raw materials for components (product dimension).
+Those details were not included in this project as I was trying to focus more on the schema as a whole while still including a bit of info like the attributes of the records.

 ### Challenges
 Outside of developing the actual fact table, the entire branch of the product_Dim was the most challenging part.